Weidsn/Analysis_Assignments_in_R/README.md

 # Data 420 - Predictive Analysis Repository
-This repository consists of code for the Predictive Analysis course at SAIT.
+## This repository consists of code for the Predictive Analysis course at SAIT.
+This is a repository.